neutrinonerd3333/rl-play/README.md

 Gradient clipping keeps our network robust to outliers, which is important in the sorts of noisy environments our agent is likely to encounter.

-At the moment,
-there's no way to change the architecture of the deep Q-network without modifying code.
-Hopefully I'll add that in at some point :/